 You can study intense specialization in a single field.

 Food Science is professional program accredited by the Institute of Food Technologists, and is the only Food Science Bachelor of Science offered in British Columbia.
 As a student here, you’ll apply knowledge from chemistry, biology, and engineering to foods.
-You’ll learn how foods change during processing and how to prevent foodborne illness.
-You’ll also explore concepts and controversies in nutrition, and how land, food, and community fit together.
+You’ll learn how foods change during processing and how to prevent food-borne illness.
+You’ll also explore concepts and controversies in nutrition, learn about food borne illness and how to prevent it, and how land, food, and community fit together.

 Experiential learning and research

 Build a deep disciplinary foundation and develop essential skills through hands-on practical experience, collaborative work projects, and research opportunities.
 Through specialized lab and integrated course work, you’ll have the opportunity to address real-world problems as you work with food industry professionals on industry projects.

 Food Science has research laboratories with modern analytical instrumentation.
 Specialized facilities include sensory evaluation labs, kitchens, as well as biohazard facilities.
 The Pilot Plant Facility at the Food, Nutrition, and Health Building includes equipment specifically for food engineering and processing experiments, and is food-grade.Send details